How to make a section/column sticky?

 1. How to make a sticky Column?

-The column you want to make sticky have to be shorter than another one in the same section.
+The left column you want to make sticky has to be shorter than the other right columm.

 All you need to do is use this code and paste it into the Custom CSS for this element box of the sticky column.